directus/directus/docs/self-hosted/cli.md

 ### Disable check for updates

-Everytime you use Directus CLI, it checks for updates, you can disable this by setting the environment variable
+Each time you run Directus CLI, it checks for updates.
+You can disable this by setting the `UPDATE_CHECK_DISABLE` environment variable:

 ```bash
 UPDATE_CHECK_DISABLE=true npx directus <command>